vyvy921/Selenium_K8_Web/selenium-gridd/COMMANDS.md

 mvn clean install -DskipTests=true java -Dbrowser=chrome -jar target\Selenium_K8_Web-1.0-SNAPSHOT-fat-tests.jar

+## jenkin
+java -jar jenkins.war
+Jenkins initial setup is required.
+An admin user has been created and a password generated.
+Please use the following password to proceed to installation:

+fbeea8dcdfef44f4a1b3d4516af6d7f1

+This may also be found at: C:\Users\Vy Vy\.jenkins\secrets\initialAdminPassword

 In second stage, we will learn about how to set up using Docker